adobe/node-fetch-retry/README.md

 ### Optional Custom Parameters

-All the retry options are configurable and can be set in `retryOptions`.
+All the retry options are configurable and can be set in `retryOptions` in the `options` object passed to `fetch`.

 | Parameter | Format | Description | Environment variable | Default Value |
 | --------- | ------ | ----------- | -------------------- | ------------- |